ger6-illini/cs410-tis-fa23-final-project/README.md

 The main dataset (corpus) is all the IETF RFCs hosted in the [RFC Editor](https://www.rfc-editor.org/) web site.
 Despite having around 10,000 documents in this corpus, they are all in ASCII format and do not change too frequently.
 I am planning to keep all the RFCs in local storage in order to create an inverted index that might need to be refreshed once a week.
 I will use this inverted index to run the BM25 ranking function given its flexibility.

 If time allows it, I might add functionality to discover topics for an RFC chosen by the user, i.e., a user with a browser tab opened with a specific RFC document in the [RFC Editor](https://www.rfc-editor.org/) web site can click on the extension icon to list topics that RFC touches and discovered in an unsupervised way, so the researcher can fetch a quick summary of the main areas the RFC covers before embarking in the long journey of detailed reading and analysis that can take many hours.
-In that case, planning to use Latent Dirichlet Allocation as the algorithm of choice.
+For topic analysis, I am planning to use Latent Dirichlet Allocation as the algorithm of choice.

 ## 4. How will you demonstrate that your approach will work as expected